 3. Tam Hat - Scotland

 This hat style is a name given to the traditional Scottish bonnet worn by men.
 This headdress derives its name from Tam o' Shanter, the eponymous hero of the 1790 Robert Burns poem.
-Similar in form to the various types of flat bonnet common in northwestern Europe during the 16th century, the Scottish bonnet or tam o' shanter is distinguished by the woolen ball or toorie decorating the centre of the crown.
-Of course it is now considered a hipster hat style and people sport with a lot of panache.
+Similar in form to the various types of flat bonnet common in northwestern Europe during the 16th century, the Scottish bonnet or tam o' shanter is distinguished by the woolen ball or toorie decorating the center of the crown.
+Of course, it is now considered a hipster hat style and people sport with a lot of panache.

 4. Ayam - South Korea

 Ayam (Cap) is a Korean traditional winter cap mainly worn by women.
 They wore it for protection against the cold in the Joseon period (1392-1910).
 It is also called Aegeom which literally means ‘covering a forehead’ in Korean.

 Facts About Ayam: Some of the Ayam (Cap) worn by kisaeng were very luxuriously adorned with big and sumptuous jewels, such as jade, amber, or orpiment, on the tassels of both sides.

 Wearing Turban is an essential part of Sikhism in India.
 More than of a style statement or a fashion emblem, its usage is completely religious.